FAQ's

 Do I need to bring cash?

-There are ATMs available at the Showgrounds however you can also pay for things using a bank card.
+There are ATMs available at the Showgrounds however you can also pay for things using most cards.

 What’s the best way to get there?